UniExeterRSE/intro-version-control/index.md

 top of Git and designed to facilitate collaboration between software developers.
 A key component of the course will be hands-on practice using Git and GitHub, working through theoretical concepts that will be explained with the aid of live demonstrations.
-This will culminate in a workshop session where participants will work in groups on a small project designed to consolidate their understanding.
 By the end of the course, it is intended participants will be comfortable using Git and GitHub for their day-to-day work.